 4. Clean up your credit.

 If you have a rough credit history and know it, start working on getting old or negative credit items updated or removed.
-You’ll want to start this several months, or even a year, before you actually plan to purchase a home.
+You’ll want to begin these several months or even a year before you plan to purchase a home.

 Related article: 15 Ways to Repair Your Credit Score: Expert Tips